EasyJet founder calls for removal of non-executive director

-LONDON, April 2 (Reuters) - Stelios Haji-Ioannou, the founder of easyJet, has called for a board meeting to remove independent non-executive director Andreas Bierwirth.
+LONDON (Reuters) - Stelios Haji-Ioannou, the founder of easyJet (EZJ.L), has called for a board meeting to remove independent non-executive director Andreas Bierwirth.

 The British budget airline said it had received the request and was considering its response.
 “Shareholders are advised to take no action at this time,” it said.